 Output from the NMDS each year includes an annual report, national bulletin, state and territory data briefings and interactive data cubes.
-The full range of reports, plus data from the interactive electronic data cubes, are available from the AIHW web site: http://www.aihw.gov.au/drugs/index.cfm.
+The full range of reports, plus data from the interactive electronic data cubes (multidimensional representations of data which provide fast retrieval and drill down facilities), are available from the AIHW web site: .

 The IGCD has supported the continued development of the AODTS-NMDS since its inception.
-The AIHW has maintained a coordinating role in the project, including providing the Secretariat and, until 2004, the Chair for the IGCD AODTS-NMDS Working Group, collating, analysing and reporting on AODTS-NMDS data, undertaking data development work, and highlighting national and jurisdictional implementation and collection issues.
+The AIHW has maintained a coordinating role in the project, including providing the Secretariat and, until 2004, the Chair for the IGCD AODTS-NMDS Working Group.
+The AIHW is responsible for collating, analysing and reporting on AODTS-NMDS data, undertaking data development work, and highlighting national and jurisdictional implementation and collection issues.
 The AIHW is also the data custodian of the national collection.

-1.3 Roles and responsibilities
+1.4 Roles and responsibilities